-New Portland plastic policy begins Oct.
-1
+In Portland, no single-use plastic items except by customer request

-PORTLAND, Ore.
-(AP) — Starting Tuesday businesses in Portland, Oregon, will not be allowed to give single-use plastic items unless you ask for them
+PORTLAND — Starting Tuesday, businesses in Portland will not be allowed to give single-use plastic items unless customers ask for them.

 KOIN reports the new policy includes plastic straws, stirrers, utensils and individually packaged condiments.
 It applies for dining in, takeout and delivery at restaurants, food carts, hotels, grocery stores, coffee shops, caterers and bars.